Oxid15/cascade/cascade/docs/source/index.rst

 Welcome to Cascade!
 ###################

-ML Engineering library with the aim to standardize the work with data and models, make experiments more reproducible, ML development more fast.
+Lightweight and modular MLOps library with the aim to make ML development more efficient targeted at small teams or individuals.

-This project is an attempt to build a bundle of tools for ML-Engineer, certain standards and guides for workflow, a set of templates for typical tasks.

 Who could find it useful
 ************************
-Small and fast-prototyping ML-teams and especially single ML developers could use it as a tradeoff between total absence of any MLOps framework and demanding enterprise solutions.
+The slope of adopting MLOps platforms can sometimes be too steep for small teams.
+However, they can still benefit from MLOps practices integrated into the workflow.
+Cascade offers the solution that enables those features for small projects while demanding little.

 Key Principles
 **************
-* Elegancy - ML-pipelines code should be about ML with minimum meta-code
+* Elegancy - ML code should be about ML with minimum meta-code
-* Agility - it should be easy to build new prototypes and integrate existing project with Cascade
+* Agility - it should be easy to build prototypes and integrate existing project with Cascade
-* Reusability - code should have an ability to be reused in similar projects with little or no effort
+* Reusability - code should have an ability to be reused in similar projects
 * Traceability - everything should have meta data

 Introduction
 ************
-Cascade is built for small teams and individuals and does not require any complex setups.
+Cascade does not require any complex setups.
 To start use it you just need to install the python package.

 Installation
 ------------